What is a bone graft?

 Types of Bone Grafting Procedures

-Our doctors can perform 4 different types of bone grafting procedures—we will determine which type fits your needs during your consultation.
-The length of time you have been missing teeth, where teeth were in the dental arch, and the level of jaw bone atrophy are all determining factors.
+Our doctors can perform 4 different types of bone grafting procedures.
+We will determine which type fits your needs during your consultation.
+Key factors include how long you have been missing teeth, where teeth were in the dental arch, and the level of jaw bone atrophy.
 We will discuss all of your options when you come into the office, but you can read general information about each type of bone grafting procedure below:

 - Socket Preservation.
-Socket preservation is designed to prevent the jaw bone from deteriorating rather than restore it after it has already atrophied.
+Socket preservation prevents the jaw bone from deteriorating rather than restore it after it has already atrophied.
 Your oral surgeon can perform a socket preservation directly after you undergo a tooth extraction.
-By preventing the bone loss from occurring and keeping the tooth socket in prime condition, you can later receive a dental implant without worrying about lacking bone support.
+This prevents bone loss and keeps the tooth socket in prime condition.
+You can then later receive a dental implant without worrying about lacking bone support.

 - Sinus Lift.
-The sinuses are located in the back of the mouth above the upper molars, and they are separated from the teeth by a very thin bone.
-When you are missing a tooth or teeth near the sinuses, dental implant placement is often not possible because this bone is too thin to support it.
+The sinuses are located in the back of the mouth above the upper molars.
+Very thin bone separates the sinuses from the teeth.
+When you are missing a tooth or teeth near the sinuses, dental implant placement is often not possible.
+The procedure isn’t possible because the bone is too thin to support the implants.
 Fortunately, your oral surgeon can perform a sinus lift to supplement this bone with new bone growth and create a sturdy foundation for dental implants.

 - Ridge Augmentation.
 The alveolar ridges are the bones that support both the upper and lower row of teeth.
 In some patients, these bones are smaller than average, making dental implant placement difficult.
-A ridge augmentation (or ridge expansion) can create a more supportive foundation for implants by increasing the height and width of the ridges.
+A ridge augmentation (or ridge expansion) can create a more supportive foundation for implants by increasing ridge height and width.

 - Major Bone Grafting.
 Major bone grafting is typically only necessary to treat severe bone loss; such is the case with birth defects and facial trauma injuries.
-In most instances, your oral surgeon can use bone from another part of your body, such as the hip, to perform the bone graft.
+Usually, your oral surgeon can use bone from another body part, such as the hip, to perform the bone graft.

 Bone Grafting at Mountain State Oral & Facial Surgery